codecc-source/ReviewerApp/README.md

    - Displays a list of all notes entered by the user.

 8. **Save Notes as MP3**:
    - Converts notes to audio files in MP3 format for listening on the go.
+Note that it may take a while depending on the length of the notes created and may seem like your machine is freezing, but its not and you just have to wait for it to finish.

 9. **Instructions**:
    - Provides detailed instructions on how to use each feature of the tool.